• Skip to primary navigation

 • Stone ground mustard is the closest substitute for Dijon mustard.

-• Choose any vegan mayo, or choose silken tofu or white beans to replace the cashews for the cashew mayo for a nut-free option.
+• Choose any vegan mayo or silken tofu or white beans to replace the cashews for the cashew mayo for a nut-free option.

 egg salad ingredients in a bowl on the table

-To make prepping any salad easier, I suggest using a vegetable chopper to cut small uniform vegetables for salad recipes.
+• I suggest using a vegetable chopper to cut small, uniform vegetables for salad recipes.
+This will make prepping any salad easier.

 Chickpea egg salad sandwich on a plate open faced.